All children need fun and outdoor games at some point and time.

 You can turn your backyard into a bowling alley using recycled bottles.

-All you need to do is add a little paint to some plastic bottles, and as soon as they dry off, you have an easy, do-it-yourself bowling game.
+All you need to do is add a little paint (or tape) to some plastic bottles, and as soon as they dry off, you have an easy, do-it-yourself bowling game.
+To engage kids imagination have them paint and make the bottles into cool looking pins.

 This is a great way to teach kids about recycling something that could have been thrown away and therefore teaching them how to lessen their carbon footprint on the environment.